 New Smyrna Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in New Smyrna Beach is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German/Yiddish.